IBM/credit-risk-workshop-cpd/workshop/data-connection-and-virtualization/README.md

 ![Choose to join two tables](../.gitbook/assets/images/dv/dv-data-join-overview.png)

 * To join the tables we need to pick a key that is common to both data sets.
-Here we choose to map `customerID` from the first table to `customerID` on the second table.
+Here we choose to map `CUSTOMERID` from the first table to `CUSTOMERID` on the second table.
 Do this by clicking on one and dragging it to another.
 When the line is drawn click on *Join*.

 ![Map the two customerID keys](../.gitbook/assets/images/dv/dv-data-join-columns.png)

-* In the next panel we'll give our joined data a unique name (to be consistent with SQL standards, pick an all uppercase name), I chose `XXXAPPLICANTFINANCIALPERSONALDATA` (where `XXX` is my *All Upper Case* user ID), then review the joined table to ensure all columns are present and only one `customerID` column exists.
+* In the next panel we'll give our joined data a unique name (to be consistent with SQL standards, pick an all uppercase name), I chose `XXXAPPLICANTFINANCIALPERSONALDATA` (where `XXX` is my *All Upper Case* user ID), then review the joined table to ensure all columns are present and only one `CUSTOMERID` column exists.
 Click *Next* to continue.

 ![Review the proposed joined table](../.gitbook/assets/images/dv/dv-data-join-review.png)